HuthTV/BO2-Zombies-Auto-Timer/README.md

 ### Configure
 * Open LiveSplit.exe and right click timer
 * Select ```Edit Layout -> Add Component (plus sign) -> Control -> Scriptable Auto Splitter```
-* In Layout Editor, open Layout Settings and go to Scriptable Auto Splitter tab.
+* In Layout Editor, open Layout Settings and select Scriptable Auto Splitter tab.
 Point ```Script Path:``` at BO2timer.asl
 * Make sure any timer and split components in your layout have the setting ```Timing Method: Game Time```

 The timer should now work with BO2 Plutonium or Redacted :smile: